-Each student produces a detailed design plan for their individual Media Production.
-This production is generally a video of 5 - 10 minutes in length, but may be in another media form (e.g. photography, animation, website, radio, video game, publishing etc.), according to the student's interest and expertise.
-All decisions for this production are made and documented in this Design Plan.
+Students produce a detailed 'pre-production plan' for their individual Media Production.
+This production is generally a video of 5 - 10 minutes in length, but may be another media form (e.g. photography, animation, website, radio, video game, publishing etc.), according to the student's interest and expertise.
+All decisions for this production are made and documented in this Pre-Production Plan.